Janina L. Selzer, Ph.D.

-Janina L. Selzer is a PhD candidate in Sociology at The Graduate Center, CUNY in New York City.
+Janina L. Selzer is a Visiting Assistant Professor in Sociology at Hamilton College, NY.
 She studies the intersection of race, immigration, and gender in an urban context.
 More specifically, she is interested in the ways in which those inequalities become inscribed in space and how spatial boundaries are constantly contested and redefined – spatially as well as symbolically.
-She is the 2021/2022 recipient of the Manfred-Rommel-Stipendium der Landeshauptstadt Stuttgart and the 2022/2023 recipient of the Carell Dissertation Fellowship by The Graduate Center, CUNY.
+She was the 2021/2022 recipient of the Manfred-Rommel-Stipendium der Landeshauptstadt Stuttgart and the 2022/2023 recipient of the Carell Dissertation Fellowship by The Graduate Center, City University of New York (CUNY).
 Her work has been published in Ethnic and Racial Studies and metropolitics.

 Additionally, Selzer completed a project on the active role that some German feminists played in the normalization of racism and nationalism in the wake of the 2015 New Year's Eve celebrations in Cologne.
 Her findings were published in Ethnic and Racial Studies.
 The project was supported by a Graduate Center Travel Award, which allowed her to present some preliminary findings at the 2018 Transatlantic Summer Workshop at the Ruhr Universität in Bochum, Germany.
 In the fall of 2019, she completed the data analysis with the help of a student fellowship from the Advanced Research Collaborative.

-As part of her Graduate Center Fellowship, Selzer also teaches undergraduate courses at Hunter College.
-Both of her courses, Social Statistics and The Sociology of New York City, make use of New York’s rich history and take the city as an urban laboratory to expose students to a wide variety of sociological perspectives.
+Selzer has taught undergraduate courses at Hunter College, CUNY, including Social Statistics and The Sociology of New York City.
+To help students connect more abstract concepts to empirical examples, she made use of New York’s rich history and took the city as an urban laboratory to expose students to a wide variety of sociological perspectives.

 Outside academia, Selzer is committed to employing various art forms – such as photography and creative writing – to further investigate and publicize issues of social justice.